 Cafe Terrace at Night and Sunflower- Vincent Van Gogh

-Another new photo spot at the Festival of the Arts this year, Café Terrace can be found before you actually enter the World Showcase.
+Another new photo spot at the Festival of the Arts this year, Café Terrace can be found on the bridge to the World Showcase.
 This is another two for one photo spot and we love that there will usually be a Photopass Photographer available for this photo spot as well.

 So there you have it, all of the photo spots at the Festival of the Arts!
 If you’re looking to capture Walt Disney World at its best, check out all the posts we have on Disney Photography for Instagram Walls, the Best Photo Spots, and tips on how to take better pictures.